-In a biological cell, the NP produces UV radiation by QED induced EM radiation as depicted in Fig. 2.
-Intracellular water molecules continuosly collide with and transfer their thermal kT energy to the NP.
+The DNA in a biological cell may be damaged by NP in the extra or intra-cellular water.
+A NP that has entered a cell is depicted in Fig. 2.
+However, NPs in the extra cellular water may also damage the DNA by emitting UV radiation that penetrates the membrane.
+Regardless, the water molecules continuosly collide with and transfer their thermal kT energy to the NP.
 Since the water molecules are small compared to the NP, the collisions are inelastic and the transfer of kT energy to the NP is very efficient.
 Conservation of absorbed kT energy proceeds by the emission of EM radiation at the EM confinement frequency of the NP, usually beyond the UV that is sufficient to induce DNA damage